 In the letter, the writer explained that he was the last living member of the trio, with his co-conspirators dying in 2005 and 2008.
 He offered a deal: If authorities announced on television that he would receive a single one-year jail sentence, in which he could have the medical treatment he needed, “I will write back to let you know exactly where I am.
 This is no joke…” The FBI did no such thing, and instead repressed the letter.

 Widner expressed dismay that authorities had not contacted the family about his relative’s alleged illness.
-“For him to say he had cancer and was dying, I feel like they should have at least reached out to the family and let them know it existed,” he said.
+“For him to say he had cancer and was dying, I feel like they should have at least reached out to the family and let them know [the letter] existed,” he said.

-But federal authorities have been quick to quash any rumors of their successful great escape.
-In an interview with CBS San Francisco, the Marshals told the broadcaster they considered the lead closed with no merit, and a simple hoax from someone hoping to scam and embarrass federal and local authorities.
+But federal authorities have been quick to quash any rumors of a successful great escape.
+In an interview with CBS San Francisco, the U.S. Marshals investigating the case told the broadcaster they considered the lead closed with no merit, and a simple hoax from someone hoping to scam and embarrass federal and local authorities.
 “The Federal Bureau of Prisons say that they drowned once they got off of Alcatraz and their bodies were swept out to the Pacific Ocean—end of story,” National Park Service Ranger John Cantwell said.

 The prison was closed permanently in 1963, a year after the men vanished.
 Today, it plays host to more than a million tourists each year, often drawn to the site by the story of the Anglin brothers, which was adapted for the screen in the 1979 film Escape From Alcatraz.
 John Anglin’s cell, where the men made their exit, is a popular attraction.
 It’s preserved almost perfectly, with the same gaping hole in its teal-painted wall—but even the scene of the crime offers few answers as to where these great escapees wound up.